rajesha2016/UnifiedAutomation/README.md

 # Test Execution:

-Automation test cases are Priority high test cases.
-I have covered Creation, Deletion, Searching & Edit functionality for positive test cases.
+I have taken only high priority test cases for Automation tests and covered Creation, Deletion, Searching & Edit functionality for positive test cases.

 Clone or download project from the GITHUB url to eclipse and right click on the testng.xml file inside the "com.unified.framework" project and run as TestNG Suite.
 Another way is run respective classes invdividually from IDE "ComputerApplicationCreationAndUpdationTest.java" and "ComputerApplicationCreationAndDeletionTest.java"